Liz Harris (politician): QAnon affiliation

 Harris, a real estate agent, is a longtime promoter of QAnon conspiracies.
-Harris repeatedly spread QAnon messaging beginning in 2018 and when QAnon message board operator Ron Watkins moved to Arizona in 2021 from Japan to run for Congress in the 2022 midterm election, Watkins listed property owned by Harris as his residential address on his voter registration.
+Harris has also maintained significant personal and professional ties to central figures within the QAnon community.
+When Ron Watkins—a former operator of the imageboard 8chan and a man widely suspected of being the "Q" persona—moved from Japan to Arizona in 2021, he registered to vote using a residential address belonging to a property owned by Harris.

 In May 2021, Harris claimed in a video on a QAnon affiliated podcast that her efforts were part of "good versus evil" and that efforts in Arizona would lead to revelations of nationwide election fraud.
 At the time while QAnon community leaders General Micheal Flynn and Jason Sullivan were staging events using the domino brand, every day on her podcast Harris held up a sign with the QAnon brand quote, "May Arizona be the first domino to fall."
+Following her expulsion from the Arizona House in 2023, Harris was celebrated as a "hero" and an "icon" within online QAnon communities, with supporters citing her removal as proof of the conspiracies she promoted.

 In April 2023, after expulsion from the Arizona House for lying during an ethics committee investigation, Harris became an even bigger hero to some in the QAnon online community who touted her expulsion as proof she was right about her conspiracies.
-Kari Lake, a prominent supporter of Harris, told Steve Bannon on the War Room, “All they’ve done is make her an icon now.
-She’s going to be an icon.
-If they think they’ve made her lose power, I think Liz Harris is going to gain power from this move.”
+Kari Lake, a prominent supporter of Harris, told Steve Bannon on the War Room, “All they've done is make her an icon now.
+She's going to be an icon.
+If they think they've made her lose power, I think Liz Harris is going to gain power from this move.”